Spotting, revealing and letting go of the ‘horror stories’ is step one. A crucial step, but not one we want to get stuck on.

-How might our work create allyship and connection between our fellow human beings and the more than human world?
+How might our stories create allyship and connection between our fellow human beings and the more than human world?

-How can our work help us recognise the wealth in wellbeing?
+How can our stories help us recognise the wealth in wellbeing?

 “The culture of the old story is so pervasive, especially advertising and consumerism, there is no space for people to breathe and think about a new story.
 The challenge of creating space is not one to hold lightly.”

-How can our work help us imagine a future in service to life?
+How can our stories help us imagine a future where we serve life?

-How might our work help us better see where we’ve been, and imagine where we’re going?
+How might our stories help us better see where we’ve been, and imagine where we could be going?